 - You are registered and ALL of your classes begin on the first day of the semester, your first disbursement is scheduled and the specific date that disbursement begins is available on your portal after all charges are paid.

-*Loan disbursements for students in 6 or more Attending Hours (your classes have begun) will begin disbursing the second week of the semester or once you are attending 6 or more units.
+*Loan disbursements for students in 6 or more Attending Hours (your classes have begun) will begin disbursing the first week of the semester or once you are attending 6 or more units. *

 Direct Loans are issued to students in multiple disbursements.
 Direct Loan borrowers will be charged loan fees which are deducted from the loan proceeds and are used to cover the costs of loan defaults and other administrative costs of the Direct Loan Program.
 After your loan has been originated, you will receive a Loan Disclosure Statement with pertinent information regarding your loan, including disbursement dates, deducted fees, and net disbursement amounts.
 Disbursement dates that appear on the Direct Loan Disclosure Statement are approximate dates.
 Please allow two additional weeks of processing time from the date that appears on your Direct Loan Disclosure Statement.